jakartaee/jsonp-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for JSON Processing
+# Contributing to Jakarta JSON Processing

 Thanks for your interest in this project.